 Study topical politics from around the world, including Trumpism, Brexit or the role of China in global politics.
 You can also explore political spin and propaganda in the media.

 Social Work (including foundation year) - BSc (Hons)

-Our social work degree with a foundation year is an alternative route into social work studies if you don't meet the requirements to enter the standard undergraduate degree.
+An alternative route into social work studies if you don't meet the requirements to enter the standard undergraduate degree.

 Social Work - BSc (Hons)